BryanKoo/english-inflection/README.md

 The problem is that we cannot correct each specific error because ML is not deterministic.

 en-inflectors is a small project when compared to Pattern.en and rule-based.
-The accuracy is not provided bit it looks higher than Pattern.en.
+The accuracy is not provided but it looks more accurate than Pattern.en.
 There are still errors due to incompleteness of inflection rules.
-We can correct each specific error with en-inflectors but it is still difficult because inflection rules are combined using regular expression.
+We can correct each specific error with en-inflectors but it is still difficult because inflection rules are combined into complex regular expression.

 ## Verb conjugation
 Verbs(auxiliary/modal verbs) are inflected to express tense, voice, person, number, etc. and it is called conjugation.